 Opening Night · North American Premiere · Q&A with Susana Barranco and Sol PicóA portrait of the personal journey of charismatic Spanish dancer and choreographer Sol Picó, From Knee to Heart highlights the artistic career of this force of nature from street theater to the creation of her company.

 Merce Cunningham Centennial Screening · Introduction by Charles Atlas and Nancy DalvaWhen legendary choreographer Merce Cunningham died in 2009, filmmaker and media dance innovator Charles Atlas created a compilation of excerpts focusing on their unique, longtime collaboration.
-To mark the Cunningham Centennial, Atlas will show this rare selection made with or about the artist whom he has called “the best collaborator anyone could have.”
+To mark the Cunningham Centennial, Atlas will show this rare selection of films made with or about the artist he has called “the best collaborator anyone could have.”

 North American Premiere · Screening with In This Life followed by Q&A with Bat-Sheva Guez & Robbie FairchildMitten tells the story of the making of the performance “Mitten wir im Leben sind/Bach6Cellosuiten” by Belgian choreographer Anne Teresa De Keersmaeker, focusing on the discussions and conversations during the rehearsal process.

 World Premiere · Q&A with Jon Ander Santamaría, Marcia Castillo & Tamar RogoffA newsclip featuring Tamar Rogoff’s work with Gregg Mozgala inspires a group in Spain, made up of people from different backgrounds, to put into practice something that seemed impossible: children with motor disabilities as protagonists on a theater stage.
 Those who make up this small dance company share their experiences.